synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 2. Accepting Notary Receipts from the local `Inbox` contract, and using them to distribute tips among the off-chain actors that participated in the message lifecycle.

+### Synapse Messaging System
+The [Cross Chain Messaging System](#cross-chain-messaging-system) developed by Synapse.

 ### Synapse Chain
 The [Synapse Chain](https://docs.synapseprotocol.com/protocol/synapse-chain) is a blockchain developed originally for the [Synapse Bridge](https://docs.synapseprotocol.com/protocol/synapse-bridge).
-In the new Synapse Messaging System, the Synapse chain has special Smart Contracts deployed on it that serve as a central hub when sending messages from one chain to another.
+In the [Synapse Messaging System](#synapse-messaging-system), the Synapse chain has special Smart Contracts deployed on it that serve as a central hub when sending messages from one chain to another.
 Bonds are posted on the Synapse chain so this serves as the canonical source of truth of who is a valid agent.
 An important part of the protocol is keeping the other [Remote Chains](#remote-chain) in sync with what is on the Synapse chain.
 As another example of how the Synapse chain is special, the Bonded Agents observe the states of all the chains in the network and first submit these states to the Inbox Smart Contract deployed on the Synapse chain.

 ### System Message
-In the Synapse Messaging system, there are special "System Messages" that are not sent by a client but rather are for communicating things like fraud resolution from one chain to another.
+In the [Synapse Messaging System](#synapse-messaging-system), there are special "System Messages" that are not sent by a client but rather are for communicating things like fraud resolution from one chain to another.
 System Messages go through the same path as normal messages.

 ### Tips
 Tips are the rewards that the off-chain agents earn for doing the work of delivering messages.

+### Unbonded Agent
+An [Offchain Agent](#off-chain-agent) that does valuable work in the [Synapse Messaging System](#synapse-messaging-system) but is not required to post a [bond](#bond) because it is not in a position to sign any claims that need to be trusted.
+The only kind of Unbonded Agent in the [Synapse Messaging System](#synapse-messaging-system) is the [Executor](#executor).

 ### Unbonding Period
 When a bonded agent decides to unregister, it is of course eligible to receive its bond back so long as it has not been found